Guided Motion Diffusion for Controllable Human Motion Synthesis: Guided Motion Diffusion

 We aim to generate realistic human motions that can be guided by spatial constraints, enabling the generated human motion to achieve specific goals, such as following a global trajectory, reaching certain locations, or avoiding obstacles.
 Although diffusion-based models have significantly improved text-to-motion modeling\cite{Tevet2022-ih,chen2022mld}, generating motions that achieve specific goals is still beyond the reach of the current models.
 Our work addresses this limitation and advances the state-of-the-art in human motion modeling.

 We are interested in modeling a full-body human motion that satisfies a certain scalar goal function $\Gx(\cdot)$ that takes a motion representation $\x$ and measures how far the motion $\x$ is from the goal (lower is better).
-More specifically, $\x \in \mathbb{R}^{N \times M}$ represents a sequence of human poses for $M$ motion steps, where $N$ is a number of joint representations, e.g., $N = 263$ in the HumanML3D \cite{guo2022t2m} dataset.
+More specifically, $\x \in \mathbb{R}^{N \times M}$ represents a sequence of human poses for $M$ motion steps, where $N$ is the dimension of human pose representations, e.g., $N = 263$ in the HumanML3D \cite{guo2022t2m} dataset.
 Let $X$ be the random variable associated with $\x$.
 Our goal is to model the following conditional probability using a motion DPM

-This can be extended to $p\big(\x|\Gx(X) = 0, d \big)$, where $d$ is any additional signal, such as text-prompts.
+This can be extended to $p\big(\x|\Gx(X) = 0, d \big)$, where $d$ is any additional signal, such as text prompts.
 From now on, we omit $d$ to reduce clutter.

 Many challenging tasks in motion modeling can be encapsulated within a goal function $\Gz$ that only depends on the trajectory $\z$ of the human motion, not the whole motion $\x$.
 Let us define $\z \in \mathbb{R}^{L \times M}$ to be the trajectory part of $\x$ with length $M$ and $L = 2$ describing the ground location of the pelvis of a human body.
 A particular location $\z^{(i)}$ at motion step $i$ describes the pelvis location of the human body on the ground plane.
 We define a projection $\Pxz$ that resizes $\x$ to match $\z$ by taking only the $\z$ part, and its reverse $\Pzx$ that resizes $\z$ to match $\x$ by filling in zeros.
 With this, our conditional probability becomes $p\big(\x|\Gz(\Pxz X) = 0\big)$.